timporter/casio-fx-mandelbrot/README.md

 		Next

-		# Draw a progress bar
+		# Draw/update the progress bar
 		PixelOn 1,A

 	Next